HL7/carin-rtpbc/source/pages/index.md

 ### Change log

+**0.1.03 (This version):** Added submit operation and parameter details.
+Added bundled version of request and response.
+Corrected version using Claim w/contained resources (for discussion).
+Added separate Patient, Coverage, MedicationRequest, Organization, MessageHeader example resources.

-**0.1.02 (This version):** Loosened element cardinality restrictions in the Claim profile based on input from reviewers.
+**0.1.02 :** Loosened element cardinality restrictions in the Claim profile based on input from reviewers.
 General narrative cleanup

 **0.1.01:** Adjusted background and use case material to also reflect RTPBC communication between the patient's application and discount medication pricing sources--which augments information retrieved from the patient's insurer.
 In process of reorganizing content to a more intuitive arrangement.